 SP Transmission plc;

-SHE Transmission;
+SHE Transmission;All Offshore Transmission Licence holders as appointed by Ofgem from time to time;

-All OFTOs.
+All Competitively Appointed Transmission License holders as appointed by Ofgem.

 This procedure defines the tasks, formal documentation, interface requirements, timescales and responsibilities that apply to The Company and the TOs.

 The Company shall be responsible for preparing and publishing the NOA report in accordance with its Transmission Licence.
 This will include: